webplatform/docs/concepts/ux/What_does_a_good_web_page_need/index.md

 goal, users will tend to continue through a site.

-Taking the cues from the IA structure, the main navigation of TDB’s site should contains links to the pages/sections “Store”, “About”, Contact, “The Music” and “Band News”, as well as a link back to the Home page.
+Taking the cues from the IA structure, the main navigation of TDB’s site should contain links to the pages/sections “Store”, “About”, Contact, “The Music” and “Band News”, as well as a link back to the Home page.
 It is not really necessary to link to pages below that, such as the “Tour Dates” and “Lyrics” pages.
 Links to these pages should be found within